alexander-shvets/extjs-example/readme.md

 Wrote in ES6 version of JavaScript (used object notation, arrows and const/let), [supported by all major browsers](http://caniuse.com/#search=es6), tested in Chrome.

-Can be easily transpiled to ES3/ES5 by babel/webpack:
+Can be easily transpiled to ES5 by babel:

     npm install
     npm run build